Play! Programming for Geniuses

 Students learn programming during playtime activities by moving a picture that they draw with a program that they create.
-Students use tablets to create the program by combining some patterns of blocks.
-They can intuitively use the tablet and learn programming language with fun, which help develop cooperative creativity, logical thinking skills, and problem solving skills.
+Students use tablets to create the program by combining patterns of blocks.
+They can intuitively use the tablet and learn programming language in a fun way, which helps them develop cooperation, creativity, logical thinking, and problem solving.

-When students freely draw “People” on paper, the drawing gets a life and it pops up in a grass field.
-“People” move when students, using tablets, make a combination of blocks that directs an order of motions, time and directions.
-Students can move "People” as they conceive.
-"People” can make movements and take actions like walking, running, jumping, getting surprised and dancing.
+When students freely draw “People” on paper, the drawing comes to life and pops up in a grassy field.
+“People” move when students, using their tablets, create a combination of blocks that directs an order of motion, time and direction.
+Students can move their “People” as they wish.
+“People” can make movements and take actions like walking, running, jumping, showing surprise and dancing.

-In the grass field, there are “People” that other students create.
-Fostering natural interactions not experienced when playing alone, for example when bumping into other “People” and starting to communicate.
-Students, using their own “People” and programming can then interact with other “People” through actions like waving hands.
-Together, they can make a new way to play the game.
+In the grassy field, there are “People” that other students create.
+Students are encouraged to engage in natural interactions that they could not experience when playing alone -- for example when bumping into other “People” and starting to communicate.
+Students use their own “People” and programming skills to interact with other “People” through actions like waving hands at each other.
+Together, they can invent new ways to play the game.

 teamLab (f.
-2001) is an art collective, interdisciplinary group of ultra-technologists whose collaborative practice seeks to navigate the confluence of art, science, technology, design and the natural world.
-Comprised of various specialists such as artists, programmers, engineers, CG animators, mathematicians and architects, teamLab acts to promote a concept of “collective creativity" transcending the boundaries of art, science, technology and creativity.
+2001) is an art collective, interdisciplinary group of “ultra-technologists” whose collaborative practice seeks to navigate the confluence of art, science, technology, design and the natural world.
+Comprised of various specialists such as artists, programmers, engineers, CG animators, mathematicians and architects, teamLab acts to promote a concept of “collective creativity” that transcends the boundaries of art, science, technology and creativity.